SecurityInnovation/Holodeck/README.md

 Roadmap
 --------------

 Holodeck currently isn't quite working.
-I was working last time we released it in 2008, but since then we haven't tried to build it and there is quite a few things that we'd like to change.
+It was working last time we released it in 2008, but since then we haven't tried to build it and there are quite a few things that we'd like to change.
 I'll outline the roadmap that I think will be best for Holodeck's life:

  - Get it to build on VS 2005 with .NET 3.5 on Windows Vista (I believe this was the last configuration that worked)
  - Update it to build on the most recent version of VS and .NET.
 Still target Vista for HEAT and Holodeck.